Donor-subsidized Veterinary Clinic

 If you believe your pet is in a life-threatening situation, please contact one of the local emergency clinics listed in the section below.

-If your pet is in need of humane euthanasia services, please call 505.217.0300, select option 1 and follow the prompts.
+If your pet is in need of humane euthanasia services, please email ClinicInfo@animalhumanenm.org and one of our team will contact you.

 Previous Clients